Prism sight

-A Trijicon 3.5x35 ACOG prism sight with a Trijicon RMR reflex sight mounted on the top.
+A Trijicon 3.5x35 ACOG prism sight with a Trijicon RMR red dot sight mounted on the top.

-A prism sight or prismatic sight, sometimes also called prism scope or prismatic scope, is a type of telescopic sight which uses a reflective prism for its image-erecting system, instead of the series of relay lenses found in traditional telescopic sights.
-The use of prisms makes it possible to construct a shorter and lighter sight, or with an offset between the eyepiece and objective axes, although restricting the achievable range of magnification.
+A prism sight or prismatic sight, sometimes also called prism scope or prismatic scope, is a subtype of telescopic sight that uses a reflective prism (typically roof prism) mechanism for its image-erecting system, instead of the series of relay lenses found in traditional refractive telescope-based scopes.
+The use of prisms, which fold and lengthen the optical path via internal reflections, makes it possible to construct a much shorter and lighter sight, or one with an offset between the optical axes of the eyepiece and objective.